 Once you’re in Vietnam you can pick up cheap flights to Dong Hoi.
 There will be direct International flights to Da Nang if you are already in South East Asia.
 Da Nang is much closer than Hanoi / Ho Chi Minh and you could get a bus or train to Dong Hoi from there.

 We always book our flights with Skyscanner to find the best deals.

 The sleeper bus is an effective and budget option for arriving into Phong Nha from many parts of Vietnam.
 We took an overnight sleeper bus from Tam Coc directly to Phong Nha.

 It was one of the few journeys that went smoothly, but we did arrive at a ridiculous time of morning like 4am.
 The company put on a free hostel to crash in on arrival but it was pretty dingy to be honest.

-We would recommend booking in advance online from wherever you will arrive from.
+We recommend booking in advance online from wherever you will arrive from.
 Booking online gives you a better quality of bus.

 The major benefit and reason why most people travel this way (other than it being the cheapest) is that the bus arrives directly into Phong Nha.
 There’s no need to piss around at train stations getting taxi’s to the bus etc.

 You go to sleep and when you wake up, you are in Phong Nha.
 You can check prices in advance on Vietnam Bus Tickets website and compare with the 12Go Asia search engine below.

 If you live in America you will know Dunkin’ Donuts motto ‘America runs on Dunkin’ (the best coffee of all time – but that’s another story!) … well, Vietnam runs on sleeper buses.
 At least for tourism, anyway.

 Further Reading: What To Expect On A Vietnam Sleeper Bus